The site is undergoing maintenance, please call us at 845-255-4031 or email [email protected] for any inquiries or registrations.

 Practical & Effective

-Over 40 years of continuous research, development and practical application have made HWC the safest and most powerful verbal and physical intervention system in the world.
+HWC's program reduces physical intervention and injuries by 30-50%+.
 HWC’s proprietary single-person holding method, the Primary Restraint Technique® (or PRT®) is the first and only physical technique of any kind ever granted a Patent by the U.S. Patent Office (“Apparatus and method for safely maintaining a restraining hold on a person”).
-The PRT has standing, seated, prone and supine configurations to satisfy your State’s laws and regulatory demands.
-Our specially engineered therapeutic hold for smaller children enables an adult to manage and safely hold episodically violent children as young as three.
+Additionally, our specially engineered therapeutic hold for smaller children allows an adult to safely manage children as young as three who are experiencing episodic violent behavior, ensuring both immediate safety and long-term well-being.

 24/7 support